phoebeireland/codeinstitutemilestoneproject3/README.md

 * Link to the [HTML Validator](https://validator.w3.org./) used
 * Link to the [CSS Validator](https://jigsaw.w3.org/css-validator/) used

-As the html pages on VSCode were written with Flask notation, to test the HTML pages, I opened each page in the browser and right-clicked top open the Inspect Page, and then copied over the HTML code that the page presented there.
+As the HTML pages on VSCode were written with Flask notation, to test the HTML pages, I opened each page in the browser and right-clicked top open the Inspect Page, and then copied over the HTML code that the page presented there.
+This got around the issue the HTML validator was having with the presence of Flask notation on the VSCode page.

 ## Manual Testing